ServiceStack/ServiceStack/README.md

 ## Contributing

-Commits should be made to the **v3-fixes** branch so they can be merged into both **v3** and **master** (v4) release branches.
 Contributors need to approve the [Contributor License Agreement](https://docs.google.com/forms/d/16Op0fmKaqYtxGL4sg7w_g-cXXyCoWjzppgkuqzOeKyk/viewform) before any code will be reviewed, see the [Contributing wiki](https://github.com/ServiceStack/ServiceStack/wiki/Contributing) for more details.
+All contributions must include tests verifying the desired behavior.

 ## OSS Libraries used